 The Red Schooner story begins in Argentina, where the Malbec grapes are grown.
 After harvest, the grapes make the voyage from Argentina up the Pacific Ocean to Napa Valley where the Wagner Family turns those grapes into wine.
-The Wagner Family is able to use their classic dense and dark Caymus-style techniques to produce an incredible bottle of Red Schooner.
-Each voyage is tied to a year, with voyage 5 being a 2014 vintage.
+The Wagner Family uses their classic dense and dark Caymus-style techniques to produce an incredible bottle of Red Schooner.
+Each voyage is tied to a year, with voyage 5 (my personal favorite!) being a 2014 vintage.

-The Voyage 5 Red Schooner is a rich Malbec with dark juicy fruit flavors.
+Red Schooner is a rich Malbec with dark, juicy fruit flavors.
 Malbecs are the great choice for a Thanksgiving because most people like their low on tannins and deeper fruity flavors.
 Malbecs also pair well with hardy meals and compliment most ingredients found in Thanksgiving dishes.

 From the voyage story to the red fruity flavors, this truly is the best Thanksgiving wine.
 I hope everyone has a happy Thanksgiving, full of good food, great wine, and even better company!